-All defendants who have been arrested must be given an initial appearance before a court commissioner.
-In Harford County, District Court commissioners sit 24 hours a day, seven days a week to preside over initial appearances.
-Initial appearances are held at the District Court commissioner's office located at the central booking facility.
-At the initial appearance, the commissioner:
+All defendants, who have been arrested must be given an initial appearance before a court commissioner.
+Commissioners sit 24 hours a day, seven days a week to preside over initial appearance.
+After hours, or on weekends, initial appearances are held at the central booking facility.
+At the Initial Appearance, the commissioner:

-- a) Advises defendant of charges; - b) Advises defendant of right to counsel; - c) Determines pretrial release or sets bail (Md.
-Rule 4-216); - d) Advises of rights to a preliminary hearing, if charged with a felony and not indicted; - e) Certifies compliance in writing; and - f) Files papers with the clerk of the District Court, or directs that papers be forwarded to the clerk of the circuit court.
+- advises defendant of charges; - advises defendant of right to counsel; - determines pretrial release or sets bail (Md.
+Rule 4-216); - advises of rights to a preliminary hearing, if charged with a felony and not indicted; - certifies compliance in writing; and - files papers with the clerk of the District Court, or directs that papers be forwarded to the clerk of the Circuit Court.